 Thankfully, a new, wider and more modern North Yungas road that took 20 years to build was finally completed in 2006, and most of the traffic has been diverted that way.
 The original Death Road still gets a few curious cars passing through, but most of the people on its road today are thrill-seeking cyclists like myself looking to tick off that bucket list item.

-I had a hostel buddy C who was keen to cycle the Death Road as well, and we were both a bit nervous about picking our cycling tour operator – there are plenty of people trying to get you on their tours in La Paz, but we’ve both read enough of those death-defying Death Road articles in our research, so we decided it was worth paying a bit more for reputable names in the business.
+I had a hostel buddy C who was keen to cycle the Death Road as well, and we were both a bit nervous about picking our cycling tour operator.
+There are plenty of people trying to get you on their tours in La Paz, but we’ve both read enough of those Death-Defying Death Road articles in our research, so we decided it was worth paying a bit more for reputable names in the business.

-Gravity Assisted Mountain Biking is the top choice given that their owner was the man who started the tours almost 20 years ago, but they are also the most expensive option in the market at BOB 850 per pax.
-We did give them serious consideration because of their great customer service and stellar ratings, but ultimately went with our other option, equally reputable but cheaper option Barracuda Biking.
+Gravity Assisted Mountain Biking is the top choice given that their owner was the man who started the tours almost 20 years ago, but they are also the most expensive option in the market at BOB 850 per pax (S$168).
+We did give them serious consideration because of their great customer service and stellar ratings, but ultimately we went with our other option, equally reputable but cheaper option Barracuda Biking.

-Barracuda Biking cost me BOB 570 (S$117) and might still be considered higher priced than some of the other tours out there at offering tours at BOB 300-400, but our guide and overall service was excellent, safety concerns were high and both bikes and gear were all in good condition, so I’m happy to pay a little more to be on the safe side.
+Barracuda Biking cost me BOB 570 (S$117) and might still be considered higher priced than some of the other tours out there that are offering tours at BOB 300-400, but our guide and overall service was excellent, safety concerns were high and both bikes and gear were all in good condition, so I’m happy to pay a little more to be on the safe side.

 Make sure you have travel insurance and that it covers mountain biking.
 Barracuda actually asks for your insurance policy details when you sign up, which I think is a good sign of a reputable company who knows what it’s doing.